 Can’t see the ROI yet?

-Check out our educational client, California State University – Northridge (CSUN), which witnessed epic results after we revamped its negative keyword list.
+Check out this case study on our higher education client, California State University – Northridge (CSUN), which witnessed epic results after we revamped its negative keyword list.

 The client wanted to recruit more students to a wider variety of their program offerings.
 Along with ad copy optimization and enhanced cost-per-click (CPC) bidding, negative locations and keywords helped us accomplish the following for CSUN: